chengning-zhang/Simple-TAN-and-Ensemble-TAN/README.md

 Typically Researchers would ignore the contact matrix regardless of its accessibility and build classifiers directly from amino acid sequence data using algorithms such as Logistic Regression, SVM, Naive Bayes and Neural network.
 However, Side information does provide useful knowledge in terms of understanding the closeness and interdependence among attributes, and this structure information may potentially imporve the classifier if used properly.

 #### Evaluation Metrics
-Classification is one of the most important tasks in data mining,
+Classification is one of the most important tasks in data mining, the predictive ability of a classifier is typically measured by its classification accuracy or error rate on the testing instances.
+However, evaluation of a classifier based purely on accuracy may suffer from the "Accuracy Paradox", For example, if the incidence of category A is dominant, being found in 99% of cases, then predicting that every case is category A will have an accuracy of 99%.
+To have a thorough and systematic investigation, Precision and recall should also be considered.
+In fact, probability-based classifiers can also produce probability estimates or "confidence" of the class prediction.
+Unfortunately, this information is often ignored in classification.

 ## Framework